SimonHarte/SpartanGrid/README.md

 		}
 	}

-That's basically all there is: a .row, a .col and .col-span-width
+That's basically all there is: a `.row`, a `.col` and its `.col-span-[width]`

 ## Grid mix-ins overview

+Instead of using the generated grid classes you can also use similar named mixins to implement the grid with less.

 	.col-span([columns]);
 	.offset([columns]);
 	.push([columns]);